gbrammer/grizli/grizli-for-dummies.md

 telegram by pigeon.

-**Underneath the author, if relevant, the version of Grizli that was used for that chapter will be stated in small font**.
+**Underneath the author, if relevant, the version of Grizli that was used for that chapter will be stated**.
 This is particularly important, because there are differences between different versions of Grizli, which means Grizli may not behave the same way for the same task in different versions.
 If you're following a task outlined